rivalee/rivalee_old.github.io/rca-notes.md

 Rebecca Cottrell, r.e.cottrell@gmail.com

 Here are some notes on my major MA project.
-The ideas came from my interest in art and computers, and my dissertation about the role gaps and spaces play in audience imagination.
+The ideas came from my interest in art and computers, and my dissertation (about the role gaps and spaces play in audience imagination).
 Shout-out to John Cage's [Indeterminacy project](https://en.wikipedia.org/wiki/Indeterminacy_(music)) and David Lynch's comic, [The Angriest Dog in the World](http://www.lynchnet.com/angrydog/).
 I learned about [Oubapo](https://en.wikipedia.org/wiki/Oubapo) too late for it to be an influence, but my project is very much in the Oubapian spirit.

 My project is a comic strip about a fly who dies in every story.
 Every story is six panels long.